hemahemapathi/Project-Management-Tool---Frontend/README.md

            -  Inline Help and Tooltips: Provides users with contextual help and tooltips to guide them through various functionalities.

- 3. Access the Application  :
-           -  Open your browser and navigate to http://localhost:3000.
- 4. Contribution Guidelines :
+ 6. Contribution Guidelines :
            -  We welcome contributions to the frontend!
 If you want to enhance the user interface or add new features:
            -  Fork the repository.
            -  Implement your changes.
            -  Submit a pull request with a detailed description of your enhancements.
- 5. License  :
+ 7. License  :
            -  This project is licensed under the MIT License.
 See the LICENSE file for more information.

- 6. Acknowledgments  :
+ 8. Acknowledgments  :
            -  Thanks to the open-source community for their contributions and support in building this application.